Happy Birthday, Rainbow Rowell, born 24 February 1973.

 - Write a lot.
 Write something you’re scared to write.
 That’s the best advice I can give: If you have an idea, and you can’t stop thinking about it, but something about it scares you half to death–WRITE THAT. (via)

-Rainbow Rowell is an American author of young adult and adult contemporary novels.
-She is best known for her young adult novels, Eleanor & Park and Fangirl.
+Rainbow Rowell is a bestselling American author of young adult and adult contemporary novels.
+She is well known for her young adult novels, Eleanor & Park and Fangirl